 Laptops are one of the most common items taken during robberies and car break-ins.
-At USC, most of our community carries a laptop with them.
-It’s essential to take precautions when transporting your laptops around campus and elsewhere.
+At USC, most of our community carry a laptop with them.
+It is essential to take precautions when transporting your laptops around campus and elsewhere.

 If your laptop is stolen, report it immediately to DPS or your local police.